ozwillo/ozwillo-datacore/ozwillo-datacore-web/src/main/webapp/dc-ui/Readme.md

 roadmap :
 - patch doc error @type => rather go to model
+- Finish backward linking on "/" for resource
 - LATER think about how to allow for multiple links from a single element (ex. @type, or generate queries having different operators), ex. rollover popup
+- Think about a visual representation of resource -> otherResource.